MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/voice-channel-monitor-calls.md

 ## Consult with an agent during a conversation

 As a supervisor, you can privately consult with an agent by sending them messages that are hidden from the customer.
+Consulting on a call doesn't impact your capacity.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of monitoring a conversation.](../media/voice-channel-monitor-barge.png)